 Ultimately, the right ecommerce platform for you depends on your business and specific needs.
 If you’re particularly interested in an open source platform, PrestaShop is definitely one of the best out there.
 With over 600 features included in a free, downloadable software, you already have impressive functionality that you don’t get with many other platforms.
 Additionally, if you’re looking to run your store internationally, PrestaShop is a great choice to facilitate that business.

 Like with all open source platforms, however, keep in mind that there are added costs beyond the software itself.
 If, on the other hand, you’re looking for a fully hosted platform, you might be better off going with a tried-and-true solution, like Shopify.
-Although PrestaShop Ready gives you access to a significant amount of features, other more established platforms give you similar functionalities at a similar price point, with the added bonus of plan options and integration capabilities.
-At the end of the day, if you’re considering either of PrestaShop’s offerings, you should take advantage of the free trial and free demo to help you reach a decision.
+At the end of the day, if you’re unsure of whether PrestaShop is right for you, you should take advantage of their free demo to help you reach a decision.